Plajta/sisyphus/src/protocol/README.md

 4. After each chunk:
    - Host must send `ack` back to device to receive the next chunk.

+5. Host should verify the received data against the expected checksum.

 **Errors:**
 - `err cannot open file`
 - `err calculate crc`